 - Robert L. Konrad, Chairman, Alterna Financial

-- David Levy, Sports Industry Veteran
+- David Levy, Co-CEO and Founder, Horizon Sports & Experiences

-- Sandy Montag, President & CEO, The Montag Group
+- Sandy Montag, President, The Montag Group

 - Laurie Orlando, Senior Vice President, Talent Strategy, CBS News